 Some other characteristics of these learners are:

-- Self-efficient – From effective learning to effective motivation, these individuals become more efficient with their learning.
-This behavior can translate to other parts of their lives as they learn methods and strategies to better manage their lives, work, and more.
+From effective learning to effective motivation, these individuals become more efficient with their learning.

-- Supportive – Being this type of learner means you need to value collaboration and teamwork.
-This teaches you to seek help and guidance and to offer help when need be.
-They work better in a team dynamic now because of this.
+Being this type of learner means you need to value collaboration and teamwork.
+This teaches you to seek help and guidance and to offer help when needed.
+They work better in a team dynamic because of this.

-- More inquisitive – This teaching method encourages us to ask the question “why?” and to not settle with “I don’t know” as the answer.
+This teaching method encourages us to ask why and to not settle with “I don’t know” as the answer.
 As a result, we learn to ask the more important and impactful questions that spark discussion, discovery, and learning.

 1. Identify Learning Goals